isomerpages/np-infosite/_useful-links/Wireless Setup.md

 <p>Select NPWireless and click Connect.</p>
 </li>
 <li>
-<p>Launch a web browser and log in using your Student ID and Password.</p>
+<p>Launch a web browser and log in using your NPNet ID and Password.</p>
 </li>
 </ol>
 <p>After you have successfully login, you can surf the internet and access
 network resources.
-Please note that you will be required to enter your student ID and password each time you access NPWireless.</p>
+Please note that you will be required to enter your NPNet ID and password each time you access NPWireless.</p>
 <h3>NPWirelessx</h3>
 <ol data-tight="true" class="tight">
 <li>